 Investing in a Startup’s Visual Style

 Creating a visual identity for your startup doesn’t have to cost an arm and a leg.
 Expensive logo designs aren’t necessarily better.
 You shouldn’t think that you must throw a great deal of money at the problem.
+Think, quality over quantity.
 In fact, the price tag isn’t a very good indication of what you’ll be getting when you hire an artist.

 Unless you have an artistic background yourself, you’ll want to hire someone, but the cost of logo design isn’t as bad as it might sound.
 Professional logo design packages start at around $50.
 This encourages many people to think it would be cheaper to do things themselves, but a freelance graphic designer might only charge around $40.

 You might wonder why this sounds so affordable.
 Like most other things, competition drives the price point.
 The current growth of the gig economy has gotten to the point where people are no longer able to charge huge amounts of money and attract many customers.
 Even established professionals are unable to charge as much as they used to.